Manston Airport: Non-passenger operations

 Two museums, the RAF Manston History Museum and the Spitfire and Hurricane memorial, are located on the northern edge of the airfield.

 Invicta International Airlines once had its head office on the airport property.
 The large hangar was originally built and used by Invicta; between 1987 and 2004 Modern Jet Support Centre Ltd used it for Boeing 707 and McDonnell Douglas DC-10 servicing, before entering administration; between 2006 and early 2009 it was used by airline DAS Air Cargo (which was taken over by Continental Aviation Services in November 2007) to maintain its aircraft as well as those of World Airways, Omni Air International, Gemini Air Cargo, and Avient Aviation, before entering administration.
 AvMan Engineering Ltd took over the hangar in 2009, and has CAA approval to work on BAe-146 and their ALF502 / LF507 engines.

-A helicopter business remains operational, located immediately outside of the airport curtilage.
+A helicopter business (Helix Av) operates an FBO, maintenance and sales facility out of a hangar and associated building on the eastern portion of the airfield, also offering FBO services to fixed-wing aircraft.

-A second helicopter business, Polar helicopters, remains operational on the airfield and provides a radio service for overflying aircraft.
+A second helicopter business, Polar Helicopters, remains operational on the northern edge of airfield and provides a radio service for overflying aircraft.